How to hydrate your moss poles without hassle

 Water weight pitfalls

 Wet moss can become surprisingly heavy.
-As your pole absorbs water, it adds extra load to your planter.
+As your pole absorbs water, it adds extra load to your moss pole.

 Make sure to: